CSCfi/csc-user-guide/docs/cloud/fgci/fgci-grid-certificates.md

 In the **Certificate Profile** selection, choose: **GÉANT IGTF-MICS Personal** and Use **Generate RSA** option for the Private Key selection.
 Finally define and verify a **password** for your certificate and press **submit** button.

-The PKCS12 formatted certificate id now exported to the download folder of your browser.
+The PKCS12 formatted certificate is now exported to the download folder of your browser.
 Default name for the certificate is **certs.p12**

 ## Installing certificate for FGCI use